anderthetable/examplesmathieu/README.md

 # Hello Mathieu
-These are my firts experiments with mainnet-js library.
+These are my first experiments with the mainnet-js library.
-- grk.js is a simple script, where I tried to make a simple betgame with a cashtoken.
+- grk.js is a simple script, where I tried to create a simple betgame with a cashtoken.
-- GrokyGame.js is a component that I made to use on a Next.js web, that implements the previous script, making the game usable on a web.
+- GrokyGame.js is a component that I made to use on a Next.js webapp, that implements the previous script, making the game playable on a website.

-As I say you may have not the best practices, but it is a starting point for me with BCH development
+As I said you, it may not follow the best practices, but it's a starting point for me in BCH development